Is it possible to do good and turn a profit?

 UCCS students participating in the Quad Innovation Partnership Summer Intensive think so.

 These six UCCS students spent four weeks of their summer devising innovative solutions for local businesses.
-Their goal?
-Create tangible change for Colorado Springs while kickstarting their professional careers.
+Their goal: to create tangible change for Colorado Springs while kickstarting their professional careers.

 According to the Quad’s executive director Jake Eichengreen, the Quad Innovation Partnership was “born from a vision of retaining more young professionals in Colorado Springs”.
 Students from Colorado Springs’ four higher education institutions – Colorado College, Pikes Peak Community College, the U.S. Air Force Academy and UCCS – take on the role of business consultants to develop new strategies for the Quad’s partner-clients.